MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Tangent Kernel: 2022

+- Neural Tangent Kernel: A Survey. [[paper]](https://arxiv.org/abs/2208.13614)
+  - Eugene Golikov, Eduard Pokonechnyy, Vladimir Korviakov.
+  - Key Word: Neural Tangent Kernel; Survey.
+  - <details><summary>Digest</summary> A seminal work [Jacot et al., 2018] demonstrated that training a neural network under specific parameterization is equivalent to performing a particular kernel method as width goes to infinity.
+This equivalence opened a promising direction for applying the results of the rich literature on kernel methods to neural nets which were much harder to tackle.
+The present survey covers key results on kernel convergence as width goes to infinity, finite-width corrections, applications, and a discussion of the limitations of the corresponding method.

 - Limitations of the NTK for Understanding Generalization in Deep Learning. [[paper]](https://arxiv.org/abs/2206.10012)
   - Nikhil Vyas, Yamini Bansal, Preetum Nakkiran.
   - Key Word: Neural Tangent Kernel.